fgcz/prolfqua/README.md

 ```

-If you want to build the vignettes on you system:
+If you want to build the vignettes on your system:

 ```
 install.packages('remotes')